Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/imp-qmvprojects.md

 ### User Groups Page

-The User Groups page for managing users access to the Project Maker (via the header menu).
+The User Groups page for managing users access to the Quick Model View project (via the header menu).
 This page is provided by ipa-core.
 Read more about this pageComponent and how to configure it on [twinit.dev](https://twinit.dev/docs/uiframework/userconfigs/pagehandlers/usergroup).

 ### Model Import Page